 The jewel of this exit is, of course, Wells Beach, a white sandy beach nearly three miles long.
 The village of Wells Beach, at roughly the midpoint of the beach’s length, has everything you need for a day at the beach: a few shops and snack bars, an arcade and restrooms.
 Parking is available here or at either end of the beach for a fee.
 Most of the rest of the beach is lined with cottages.

-4. Trail Rides with Living Wells Farm
+3. Trail Rides with Living Wells Farm

 Horseback riding and boarding center Living Wells Farm (282 Allen Road, Wells), less than 10 miles from the beach and resort areas, offers trail rides year-round.
 A staff member will lead the way off the farm and through miles of conservation land—one of the more relaxed ways to explore Wells.
-Families and any level of rider is welcome. (livingwellsfarm.com)
+All levels of rider are welcome. (livingwellsfarm.com)

-6. Marsh and Estuary Paddle Adventures
+5. Marsh and Estuary Paddle Adventures

 8. Rachel Carson National Wildlife Refuge

-10. Alfred Shaker Museum
+9. Alfred Shaker Museum

 It was at Alfred that Shaker elder Joseph Brackett wrote what is perhaps the best-known Shaker song, Simple Gifts, in 1848.
 The composer Aaron Copland later made this melody famous in the score of his ballet Appalachian Spring.
 Simple Gifts is now the official town song of Alfred.
-Though the Alfred Shakers merged with the Shaker community at Sabbathday Lake (near Gray) in 1931, folks in Alfred have preserved their Shaker heritage by renovating a Shaker carriage house as a museum and educational center.
-The museum (118 Shaker Hill Road) is open Wednesdays and Saturdays, 1–4 p.m., through November and hosts special events occasionally. (alfredshakermuseum.org)
+Though the Alfred Shakers merged with the Shaker community at Sabbathday Lake in 1931, folks in Alfred have preserved their Shaker heritage by renovating a Shaker carriage house as a museum and educational center.
+The museum (118 Shaker Hill Road) is open Wednesdays and Saturdays, 1–4 p.m., through November and occasionally hosts special events. (alfredshakermuseum.org)